Highlights

 If they do, their mistakes are played on a loop for years, making the mastering of the defensive art incredibly difficult.
 The role of a full-back is also arguably the toughest on the field.
 If you don't have the stamina of a marathon runner, attacking prowess and defensive stability, you're unlikely to reach the upper echelons of the sport.

 But there have been a host of stars who have effectively mastered the defensive roles both in the centre and out on the flanks.
-Over on Ranker, which allows football fans to vote and rank individuals within a variety of different topics, people have cast their votes to list the greatest defender of all-time.
+Over on Ranker, which allows football fans to vote and rank individuals on a variety of different topics, people have cast their votes to list the greatest defender of all-time.

-Without further ado, we'll run you through the top 50 below, with the likes of Marcel Desailly, Rio Ferdinand, John Terry, Nemanja Vidic and Virgil van Dijk all missing out on the top 10!
+Without further ado, we'll run you through the top 50 below, with the likes of Marcel Desailly, Rio Ferdinand, John Terry, Nemanja Vidic and Virgil van Dijk all missing out on the top 10.

 50-41